WebberZone/add-to-all/readme.txt

 Requires PHP: 7.4
 License: GPLv2 or later

-The ultimate snippet manager for WordPress that allows you to create and manage custom HTML, CSS, or JS code snippets and insert them in your site's header, footer, content, etc.
+The ultimate snippet manager for WordPress.
+Create and manage custom HTML, CSS, or JS code snippets and control where and when they are displayed.

 == Description ==